 As the school was constructed at the site of the former Ambassador Hotel, the designs are derived from the originals that stretched throughout the landmark.

 Students are encouraged to use the 690-foot piece of art as a meeting place and an outdoor classroom.
 The basalt stones can be used as slates for washable chalk, and the geometric proportions and shape lend themselves to teaching mathematical concepts.

 The 690 sq ft labyrinth is paved with French encaustic tiles and black basalt stone.
-Custom tile designs are derived from encaustic tiles found throughout the Coconut Grove landmark that was razed to build the school campus, which is located at 7th and Catalina Streets, Los Angeles.
+Custom floor tile designs are derived from encaustic tiles found throughout the Coconut Grove landmark that was razed to build the school campus, which is located at 7th and Catalina Streets, Los Angeles.

 San Diego, California – Glass Mosaic Mural on Villa Harvey Mendel Building